 Save Your Business Time and Money Today

 There are a few differences between ACH and Check 21 payment processing.
-Each system has unique advantages that merchants may benefit from depending on their business type.
-However, both methods can save merchants valuable time, money, and paperwork.
-Instabill seeks to inform all merchants about how ACH and Check 21 payments work and how each system would affect their business
+Each system has unique advantages from which merchants may benefit depending on their business type.
+However, both methods can save merchants valuable time, money and paperwork.
+Instabill seeks to inform all merchants about how ACH and Check 21 payments work and how each system would affect their business.

 Check 21 Payment Processing Advantages

 Check 21 is a method of electronic payment processing that involves rendering a digital form of a paper check and submitting it to receive the payment.
 Check 21 has been embraced as a cheaper and paperless alternative to processing check payments.
 Here is how it works:

 - A check is scanned and truncated into digital form

 - Check data is sent to the Federal Banking System for processing

 - The customer’s account is debited and the funds are deposited into the merchant account.

 Check 21 is effective as an alternative form of payment processing for certain high risk industries, including Payday Loans, Nutraceuticals, Magazine Subscriptions, Adult Entertainment, E-Cigarettes, and more.

 ACH processing is more complex.
 ACH is an electronic payment system which allows merchants to deduct funds straight from their customers’ bank accounts.
 One ACH advantage is that it saves time, money and paperwork since the customer and merchant do not exchange any documents or check numbers.
 Another ACH advantage is that it is secure.